maxxiimo/the-front-end-manifesto/visual-design-for-the-nondesigner.md

     $base-font-header:  $georgia     !default
     $base-color-header: #222         !default

 In Sass you can set up variables.
-As you can see above, our definitions begin with variables set to different font stacks.
-These variables can then be assigned to the $base-font-family variable.
-What ever variable you sign to $base-font-family will then permeate throughout the entire application by virtue of the CSS we have written and the concept of CSS inheritance.
-In our case we set the font family of our <body> tag to $base-font-family.
-All child elements will then inherit this font family, unless defined otherwise.
+Our definitions above begin with variables set to different font stacks.
+Variables can be set to other variables, and in our stylesheets defined font stacks are set to the $base-font-family variable which in turn is reference by our \<body> tags font-family property.
+Unless defined differently in child elements, this stack will now propagate throughout the entire application by virtue of the CSS we have written and the concept of CSS inheritance.

-### Font Stacks

-The reason we use font stacks in the first place, i.e. a listing of several different fonts, is to make sure similar substitute fonts are available for devices that do not carry the font family you wish to use.

-    Arial, "Helvetica Neue", Helvetica, sans-serif

-If your device does not have the first font in the stack available, your browser will look for the second one and so forth until the very last one: which is typically generic and the most broadly available across different operating systems.
-The fonts in the stack are all similar enough that they can be interchanged with minimal differences between fonts used: at least that is the goal.

 ### Font Family